-- Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.
-Financial statements was not audited - Is your company's cost accounting system based on standard (budgeted) costs?
+Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.
+XXXXXXXXXX (COST METHODOLOGY)

+2 Is your company's cost accounting system based on standard (budgeted) costs?
 State whether standard costs were used in your responses to this questionnaire.
-If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods and describe how those variances have been allocated.
+If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated.